70th Anniversary Silent Auction

 In 1991 he started his own consulting business focusing on specialty design and architectural illustration/imaging services.
 Please visit www.alexkosich.com for a detailed look at his work.
 Clients Include many international architectural and theme park corporations.
 Most recently he completed work on an expansion at Shanghai Disneyland themed on the animated movie "Zootopia".

-Aleo Landetta
+Aleo Landeta

 -